hltdev8642/keybinder/README.md

 - Selecting directories to scan
 - Configuring scan options
 - Choosing output formats and location
+- **Selecting Teardown mods.xml file** for mod enabled/disabled status detection
 - Running scans with progress indication
 - Viewing logs and results
-- **Visualizing keybinding conflicts**: After scanning, use "View Keybindings" to see a detailed tree view of all detected keybinds, with conflict highlighting for keys used by multiple mods
+- **Visualizing keybinding conflicts**: After scanning, use "View Keybindings" to see a detailed tree view of all detected keybinds, with conflict highlighting for keys used by multiple mods and mod enabled/disabled status
 - **Interactive binding map**: Use "View Binding Map" for a mindmap-style visualization showing relationships between keys, mods, and files with zoom and pan controls

 **Persistent Settings**: The GUI remembers your last used directories, output settings, and window position between sessions.